 Roadways: North Marion Street, East Kennedy Boulevard, East Jackson Street

-The Tampa Connected Vehicle Pilot will outfit 10 Hillsborough Area Regional Transit (HART) buses with equipment that will enable them to communicate with traffic signals on their routes.
+The THEA Connected Vehicle Pilot will outfit 10 Hillsborough Area Regional Transit (HART) buses with equipment that will enable them to communicate with traffic signals on their routes.
 Downtown traffic congestion can prevent HART buses from reaching their stops on time, causing them to fall behind schedule.
 The signals will prioritize bus movements when necessary to keep buses on schedule.

 Roadways: Channelside Drive

 The TECO Line Streetcar System is an electric trolley line that roughly follows Channelside Drive between downtown Tampa and Ybor City.
-The Tampa Connected Vehicle Pilot will equip TECO Line streetcars with devices that enable them to communicate wirelessly with other connected vehicles and pedestrians.
+The THEA Connected Vehicle Pilot will equip TECO Line streetcars with devices that enable them to communicate wirelessly with other connected vehicles and pedestrians.
 Streetcar operators will receive a warning when a connected vehicle or pedestrian is about to cross the track, reducing the risk of a collision.

 Roadways: Meridian Avenue, North Nebraska Avenue, Florida Avenue